xovnsi/decision-points-analysis/README.md

 # Decision Points Analysis
+This is a fork of the repository available [here](https://github.com/savoiadiego/decision-points-analysis).

 #### *A novel method to perform Decision Points Analysis considering multiple paths that process instances could follow inside the Petri Net model.*

 Understanding and analyzing decisions inside a business process can provide valuable insights about the process itself.